-

 Consider a suspected cancer pathway referral for people with a skin lesion that raises the suspicion of squamous cell carcinoma.

-If your index of suspicion is low but you are not totally sure, you can seek Consultant Connect teledermatology advice and guidance (A&G), and your query will be reviewed with a response received within 24 hours.
+If your index of suspicion is low but you are not totally sure, you can seek Consultant Connect teledermatology advice and guidance.
 Please ensure that you include the correct images as per the image requirement guidelines.
-Alternatively, you can consider referring via teledermatology, as response times are now much improved and concerning lesions will be upgraded to urgent suspected cancer.
+Alternatively, you can consider referring via teledermatology, as concerning lesions will be upgraded to urgent suspected cancer.

 Eligibility Criteria